 Charting requires more preparation than most other study methods.
 First, divide your page into a number of columns; four is usually preferred, but certain subjects may require more or less.
 Label each column at the top of the page with an appropriate category.
 For instance, when listening to a history lecture, you might label your columns “Date,” “Important People,” “Major Events,” and “Overall Significance.”

 You’ll get that preparation time back and then some when it’s time to actually listen to the lecture.
-Because you’ve already labeled each column, all you need to do is fill in information in the appropriate column.
-There’s no need to write, for instance, that World War Two was a major event; just list it in the “Major Events” column and you’re all set.
+Because you’ve already labeled each column, all you need to do is fill in the information in the appropriate column.
+There’s no need to write, for instance, that World War II was a major event; just list it in the “Major Events” column and you’re all set.

 By reducing the amount of necessary writing, charting makes it easier to keep up with fast-paced lectures, presentations, and videos.
 It’s also easy to visualize the relationships between the pieces of information and understand the overall flow of data, especially if the information is organized chronologically.
 When it comes to memorizing facts, you can’t beat a chart.

 The biggest difficulty faced with a chart is preparation time.
 You can’t really pull out a chart off the cuff, and you need some knowledge of the material beforehand to effectively label the columns.
 The organized structure of a chart can also be limiting, as you may encounter information that doesn’t really fit in any particular box.
 Be sure to keep a blank sheet of paper on hand just in case you need to jot something down.